surrealdb/surrealdb/SECURITY.md

 - ✅ Privately disclose the details of any potential vulnerability to SurrealDB.
 - ✅ Ask permission from SurrealDB to run automated security tools against its infrastructure.
 - ✅ Provide enough information to reproduce the vulnerability in your report.
+- ✅ Report vulnerabilities that you discover in SurrealDB code, products and infrastructure.

 ### Do Not

 - ❌ Disclose the details of the vulnerability publicly or to third parties.
 - ❌ Run automated security tools against SurrealDB infrastructure without permission.
 - ❌ Exploit a vulnerability beyond what is strictly necessary to verify its existence.
+- ❌ Report well-known vulnerabilities in [third-party dependencies](#dependencies) or disclosed by [OSS-Fuzz](#fuzzing).

 ### Our Responsibility